hmallen99/nativescript-visionos-fastlane-template/README.md

 ## GitHub Actions setup

 1. Copy `.github/workflows/publish.yaml` to your GitHub Actions workflow folder.
+2. Add secrets to your repository as described in the `Build and upload to TestFlight` section of `publish.yaml`.
-2. Navigate to the "Actions" tab in your GitHub repository and run the "Build VisionOS App" workflow from your desired branch.
+3. Navigate to the "Actions" tab in your GitHub repository and run the "Build VisionOS App" workflow from your desired branch.

 ## Further reading